flakeed/flakeed/README.md

 - Working with JSON, XML, and other data formats
 - Knowledge of Rust, C++, Java, and other programming languages

-//### My Projects
+/*### My Projects

-//Here are some of the projects I've been working on:
+Here are some of the projects I've been working on:

-//1.
-[Project 1](Link to Project 1) - A detailed description of what this project is about and its impact.
+1. [Project 1](Link to Project 1) - A detailed description of what this project is about and its impact.
-//2.
-[Project 2](Link to Project 2) - Explain the purpose and significance of this project.
+2. [Project 2](Link to Project 2) - Explain the purpose and significance of this project.
-//3.
-[Project 3](Link to Project 3) - Share insights about the technologies and tools used in this project.
+3. [Project 3](Link to Project 3) - Share insights about the technologies and tools used in this project.
+*/
 ### Connect with Me

 Let's connect!
 You can find me on: